drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 2: AChE Rigidification

-The rigidification of the free aromatic ring in a tricyclic structure leads to a molecule with increased potency.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-2-ache-rigidification-cd6894e2'><i class='fa fa-play' aria-hidden='true'></i></button>The rigidification of the free aromatic ring in a tricyclic structure leads to a molecule with increased potency.
 In addition to the geometrical changes, more favorable physico-chemical properties and also desolvation energies should not be excluded.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer